garrandall/popular-music-data/tracks/you-saved-my-soul-burton-cummings.md

   start_date: '1981-11-21'
 ---
 We went together for so long
-Ev'ry second record on the radio seemed like our song How we hurt each other; oh baby it was so wrong Something in the bottom of my heart will keep me holding on
+Every second record on the radio seemed like our song How we hurt each other; oh baby it was so wrong Something in the bottom of my heart will keep me holding on